4KSHAT0p/Perception/README.md

 #### 📏 Scale & Fit Preview — See how furniture fits in real space with proper scaling.

-#### 📸 Screenshot Capture — Take photos of your designed space to share or review later.
+#### 📸 AR Scene Capture — Take photos of your designed space to share or review later.

 <br>